DariuszDepta/bsc-mbo-six-sigma/README.md

   MBO makes it easier to assess performance because success is defined by specific, measurable objectives.

-Challenges of MBO:
+### Challenges of MBO:

+- **Time-Consuming**

-Time-Consuming: Setting and reviewing individual objectives can require significant time and effort.
+  Setting and reviewing individual objectives can require significant time and effort.

+- **Overemphasis on Goals**

-Overemphasis on Goals: An intense focus on achieving specific objectives can sometimes lead employees to overlook important aspects of their roles or adopt a short-term mindset.
+  An intense focus on achieving specific objectives can sometimes lead employees to overlook important aspects of their roles or adopt a short-term mindset.

+- **Difficulty Adapting**

-Difficulty Adapting: In a rapidly changing environment, objectives may need frequent adjustments, which can be challenging within a structured MBO framework.
+  In a rapidly changing environment, objectives may need frequent adjustments, which can be challenging within a structured MBO framework.

-Overall, MBO provides a systematic approach to goal-setting and performance management that emphasizes accountability, alignment, and communication between employees and management.
+> Overall, MBO provides a systematic approach to goal-setting and performance management that emphasizes accountability,
+> alignment, and communication between employees and management.

 ## Can MBO be applied in a very small company with fast-changing business environment?